Which SLP university should I pick? – At least consider the debt

 At the time, you think it’s worth it.
 And maybe it is.
 But debt is so debilitating.
 Even a small amount of debt.
 When a reader emails to ask how they should select the universities they apply to, my honest reply is to look into cost.
 I’m sorry, but you aren’t guaranteed grants and assistantships.
 You never know about debt forgiveness later on down the road.
 Maybe you don’t want to work in the places you can get your debt forgiven.
 What if something happens and you can’t?
 But then again, if you are only accepted to a university that is out-of-state and will cost close to $10,000 + a semester, what would you do?
 Or if you options are both equally expensive, what do you do?

 I know there are some SLPs out there still paying off their debt.
 I realize I’m an exception to the debt rule, but shouldn’t it factor in?
 At least a little bit?
 What would I feel like if I graduated with $30,000 worth of debt?
 I don’t know.
 Maybe I’m the wrong person to write this post.
 But debt matters to me.
 And I just want it to be something you think about as you are accepted to universities across the U.S.

 Cheers from Alaska.

-About SLP_EchoI am a Speech-Language Pathologist completing my Clinical Fellowship in Alaska.
+About SLP_EchoI am a Speech-Language Pathologist (CCC-SLP) working in Alaska.